 ii) upon subsequent delivery of the next received downlink data transmission to the UE if the Release assistance indication IE is included in the UL NAS TRANSPORT message and the DDX field of the Release assistance indication IE indicates "Only a single downlink data transmission and no further uplink data transmission subsequent to the uplink data transmission is expected" and if there is no additional downlink signalling or downlink data for the UE.

+i) "Service-level-AA container":

+1) if the Service-level AA container is included in the Payload container IE of the UL NAS TRANSPORT message and the Service-level device ID included in the Service-level AA container is set to CAA-level UAV ID, the AMF shall forward the content of the Payload container IE to the UAS-NF corresponding to the CAA-level UAV ID.
+If the Service-level device ID is not included in the Service-level AA container, then the AMF shall forward the content of the Payload container IE to the UAS-NF corresponding to the CAA-level UAV ID included in the 5GMM context of the UE.

-i) "Multiple payloads", the AMF shall first decode the content of the Payload container IE (see subclause 9.11.3.39) to obtain the number of payload container entries and for each payload container entry, the AMF shall:
+j) "Multiple payloads", the AMF shall first decode the content of the Payload container IE (see subclause 9.11.3.39) to obtain the number of payload container entries and for each payload container entry, the AMF shall:

 i) decode the payload container type field;